nielsvogell/road-extraction/README.md

 2. For the same reason, roads do not zigzag randomly.
 Once intersection points can be extracted, one could straighten roads by drawing a smooth curve between the intersection points, using the road mask as a constraint on the amount of sideways deviation.

+## TODO
+* Improve thinning algorithm to reduce thickness to one pixel.
+* Extract intersection points from road network
+* Remove dangling lines from road network
+* Improve detection of rotated buildings
+* Improve segmentation to better detect buildings with grayish or greenish colors.

+Further extensions
+* Speed up the clustering process
+* Refine the clustering/segmentation
+* Make the output more visually appealing

 ## References
 [^wang1989]: